 Lubee Bat Conservancy is a non-profit organization dedicated to saving bats and their habitats through research, conservation, and education, with a focus on children and community engagement.

 Lubee places animal care, conservation, and education as its three core institutional purposes.
 Animal welfare is held to the highest standard ensuring the collection receives the best care in line with modern zoological practices and philosophies.
 Our local and global conservation education programs connect children with nature, foster environmental stewardship, and inspire the next generation of conservation scientists to become leaders within their communities.

 Lubee was founded in 1989 by Luis F. Bacardi* as a conservation, breeding and research center for endangered animals.
 After three years, the center narrowed its focus to Old World fruit bats that are still cared for to this day. *Please note that Lubee receives no financial support from Bacardi.

 Lubee’s first big success was in 1990 when it supported a landmark conference that resulted in the Pacific Island Flying Fox Declaration.
-This Declaration pledged to safeguard against the over-exploitation of flying foxes and the rainforests upon which flying foxes depend on and maintain.
+This Declaration pledged to safeguard against the over-exploitation of flying foxes and the rainforests upon which they depend on and maintain.
 Since then, Lubee has continued to push for the conservation of bats worldwide.